josephburgess/bank-tech-test/README.md

 npm start
 ```

-You can start adding transactions using the BankSystem by using the `bankSystem.deposit()` and `bankSystem.withdraw()` methods.
+You can start adding transactions using the BankSystem by either using the shorthand functions created when the REPL initialises (`deposit()`, `withdraw()`) or by using the long-hand `bankSystem.deposit()` and `bankSystem.withdraw()` methods.

 These methods both take an amount (`number`) and a date (string with `yyyy-mm-dd` format) as parameters, however the date is not required and will default to today's date if not specified.

-In order to get a formatted statement of the account, the `bankStatement.printStatement()` method will return a string with the formatted statement.
+In order to get a formatted statement of the account, you can either call the short-hand `print()` method defined in the `startRepl` method, or the full `bankStatement.printStatement()` will return a string with the formatted statement.

 You can also instantiate new instances of these classes and add transactions as you wish.
 See example usage below.